jrw972/rcgo/src/style.md

 Names
 =====
 1. Types are CamelCase.
-2. Constants including enum values are CamelCase.
-3. Every other identifier is lowercase with underscores.
+2. Every other identifier is lowercase with underscores.
-4. Private and protected members have a trailing underscore.
+3. Private and protected members have a trailing underscore.

 Forward Declarations
 ====================